Rolf Steiner: Biafra

 On 6 December 1968, Steiner was ordered to present himself before Ojukwu and explain his failure.
 Steiner showed up very drunk and belligerent.
 He ordered a glass of beer and became extremely angry when he found the beer was warm, smashing his glass as he maintained that he deserved cold beer.
 When Ojukwu refused, Steiner attempted to slap him across the face, leading to a brawl with Ojukwu's bodyguards.
 Only Ojukwu saved Steiner from being shot on the spot, and the meeting ended with Ojukwu stripping him of command and Steiner being marched out in handcuffs.
 Following several confrontations with his Biafran colleagues, Steiner resigned from service, and was arrested.
 On 10 December 1968, Steiner was expelled from Biafra.
 On 15 December 1968, Maurice Delauney, the French ambassador to Gabon, reported to Paris: "After departure of Rolf Steiner and his comrades, there are only three European combatants with the Biafrans, two French and one English".
 Oyewole wrote: "Steiner's departure from Biafra removed the shine from the white mercenaries, the myth of the white man's superiority in the art of soldiering".
 His departure was greeted with much relief by the Biafran officers.
 After the war, Philip Effiong, the chief of the Biafran general staff was asked by a journalist about the impact of the white mercenaries on the war, his reply was: "They had not helped.
 It would had made no difference if not a single one of them came to work for the secessionist forces.
 Rolf Steiner stayed the longest.
 He was more of a bad influence than anything else.
 We were happy to get rid of him".

 Historians are divided on Steiner's overall effectiveness as a military leader.
 The Indian historian Pradeep Baru wrote that the 4th Commando Brigade, under Steiner's leadership, had a "poor operational record" and by late 1968 several Biafran officers felt that Steiner was more of a liability than an asset for Biafra.
 One Nigerian historian, Balarabe Usman Yousef, said of Steiner and his "S" brigade that "Some people think the "S" stands for 'strike', but I like to think that it stands for 'stupid'!"
 The British historian Philip Jowett wrote that operations under Steiner's command proved "extremely costly" as the 4th Commando Brigade took very heavy losses in all its operations.
 Jowett also wrote that Steiner was over-confident and became "delusional" in his self-assessment of his abilities.
-Most notably he felt that he need not take orders from the staff of Ojukwu, causing much tension over the rouge commander.
+Most notably he felt that he need not take orders from the staff of Ojukwu, causing much tension over the rogue commander.
 By contrast, the British historian Peter Baxter called the 4th Commando Brigade the "best unit in the [Biafran] army" and under Steiner's leadership was "well commanded and tactically sound" on an operational level.